 Whether you are new to using a wheelchair or have used a chair for years, you may be facing health challenges like depression or obesity.
-These conditions, which affect many Americans, are commonly reported by wheelchair users.
+These conditions, which affect many Americans, are commonly reported by a wheelchair user.
 These conditions can hurt your quality of life and impact your overall health.

 By living a healthy lifestyle, you can improve your mood and outlook while reducing your risk for further health conditions.
 Follow these five tips for help living healthy as a wheelchair user.